jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/ICP-Filing-Password-Recovery-Method.md

 # Ways to Retrieve License Password

-**If you forget the password of your filing, you can retrieve your filing’s password through the manners of online retrieval and offline retrieval.**
+**If you forget your license password, you can retrieve it online.**

-**I. Retrieve the Password of Filing Online**

 (Please note that: when the password is retrieved through this method, please do not have multiple clicks due to system delay for the sake of avoiding causing the problem of generating multiple passwords)